MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wdsutil-get-allimagegroups.md

 ---
-title: get-AllImageGroups
+title: wdsutil get-allimagegroups
-description: Reference article for get-AllImageGroups, which retrieves information about all image groups on a server and all images in those image groups. ms.topic: reference ms.assetid: 2ca06533-bcf5-4590-ac8e-263d6c9874f8 ms.author: lizross
+description: Reference article for wdsutil get-allimagegroups, which retrieves information about all image groups on a server and all images in those image groups. ms.topic: reference ms.assetid: 2ca06533-bcf5-4590-ac8e-263d6c9874f8 ms.author: lizross